anguswilliams91/anguswilliams91.github.io/_posts/2019-09-07-gradient-adjusted-pace.md

   beta_elevation ~ normal(0, 1);
   beta_distance ~ normal(0, 1);
   sigma ~ normal(0, 5);
-  log_pace ~ normal(z, sigma);
+  log_speed ~ normal(z, sigma);
 }
 generated quantities {
-  vector[n] log_pace_rep;
+  vector[n] log_speed_rep;
   for (i in 1:n) {
-    log_pace_rep[i] = normal_rng(z[i], sigma);
+    log_speed_rep[i] = normal_rng(z[i], sigma);
   }
 }
 ```

-I centred log speed, so there's not explicit intercept term.
+I centred log speed, so there's no explicit intercept term.
-I also generate some simulated data for model checking.
+I also generate some simulated data that for model checking in the `generated quantities` block.
-The parameters of interest are the two betas:
+The marginal posterior distributions for the slopes look like this:

 ![image-title-here]({{site.url}}/assets/images/strava_post/model_params.png){:class="img-responsive"}

-Both are negative, as expected.
+Both elevation gain and total distance cause my average speed to go down, as expected.
-Armed with this model, I can now calculate my simple GAP estimates through a simple re-arranging of my linear model and setting elevation to zero:
+Armed with this model, I can now calculate my simple GAP estimates by re-arranging my linear model and setting elevation to zero:

-$$\log (\mathrm{GAP}) = \log(\mathrm{pace}) + \beta_\mathrm{elevation}\left[\log(\epsilon) - \log(\mathrm{elevation} + \delta) \right].$$
+$$\log (\mathrm{GAP}) = \log(\mathrm{speed}) + \beta_\mathrm{elevation}\left[\log(\delta) - \log(\mathrm{elevation} + \delta) \right].$$

+The counterfactual GAP speed is related to the actual speed through a correction (the causal impact of removing the hills from the run).
 Because I have uncertainty about the value of $$\beta_\mathrm{elevation}$$, I'll also have uncertainty about the GAP value that I infer for each run.
 The more elevation there is in a run, the more uncertainty there will be in the estimate of GAP.
 To compute this uncertainty, I can just plug my MCMC samples for $$\beta_\mathrm{elevation}$$ into the above formula.
 Here's the result of estimating GAP for all of my runs:

 ![image-title-here]({{site.url}}/assets/images/strava_post/gap_vs_true.png){:class="img-responsive"}

-In this figure, I'm plotting GAP against my actual pace for the run.
+In this figure, GAP is plotted against my actual pace for the run.
 The points are coloured by the elevation gain of the run.
 The error-bars are the 95% credible interval for GAP.

-The plot broadly makes sense: the GAP estimates are generally lower than the true pace (i.e., I would have run faster on the flat).
+The plot broadly makes sense: the GAP estimates are always lower than the true pace (i.e., I would have run faster on the flat), except for the one instance where I did a run where there was zero elevation gain.
 Furthermore, runs with more elevation have a bigger difference between GAP and my actual pace.

+It's interesting to note that I only did a single run with zero elevation!
+This means that I'm leaning on the assumption that the model assumptions are plausible when extrapolating to zero elevation gain.
+To really test if this is true, I'd need to go out and do some more runs at zero elevation in a variety of conditions and distances.

-I couldn't see how to get Strava's GAP out of the API, so I didn't do a full comparison between the average GAP produced by Strava and my simple model.
+I couldn't see how to get Strava's own GAP estimate out of the API, so I didn't do a full comparison between the average GAP produced by Strava and my simple model.
-I grabbed Strava's GAP for the run with the largest elevation gain and did a comparison there:
+I manually grabbed Strava's GAP for the run with the largest elevation gain and did a comparison:

 ![image-title-here]({{site.url}}/assets/images/strava_post/gap_vs_strava.png){:class="img-responsive"}

 At least in this case, my approach and the Strava data are consistent with one another.